jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 We develop a dynamic model of board decision making.
 We show that directors may knowingly retain the policy they all think is the worst just because they fear they may disagree about what policy is best in the future---the fear of deadlock begets deadlock.
 Board diversity can exacerbate deadlock.
 Hence, shareholders may optimally appoint a biased director to avoid deadlock, whereas a CEO may appoint an independent director to create deadlock, and thus entrench himself.
 Our theory thus gives a new explanation for CEO entrenchment.
 It also gives a new perspective on director tenure, staggered boards, and short-termism.

+#### [Procyclical Promises][PP]

+I explore how cyclicality affects debt capacity.
+Procyclicality has a well-known cost: procyclical firms make lower repayments in recessions.
+I point out that it can also have a benefit: procyclical firms make higher repayments on average.
+The reason is that their output is high when asset prices are high, and these high asset prices mitigate financial frictions, such as collateral constraints.
+This benefit is present across diverse models of financial frictions, and can be as important for debt capacity as the cost.
+It affects macroeconomic outcomes, generating aggregate fluctuations and a premium for assets used by procyclical firms.

 #### [Netting][N]